 The good reputation of Forest Entrepreneurs and its members must be maintained.

 At all meetings, guests are very welcome.
-Guests may benefit from business referral by becoming better known within the network.
-Notice of Intention to bring a guest should be given to the Chairman/ Membership Secretary with full details of their profession or main business activity.
+Guests may benefit from business referrals by becoming better known within the network.
+Notice of Intention to bring a guest should be given to the Chairman with full details of their profession or main business activity.

 Prior to inviting guests, members should consider Rule 1a.

-However, if they have visited before, then the Meeting fee is currently £20.00, and payable at the start of the Meeting, either to the Chairman or the Membership Secretary.
+The Meeting fee is currently £20.00, and payable at the start of the Meeting, to the Chairman.

 5. Referrals & Testimonials